 - Filtering is highly flexible and can be applied to specific fields, including those not visible on the page: it displays records with exact, case-sensitive matches, but can be adjusted with powerful search symbols, tokens, and formulas.
-For more information on how to use these features, see Sorting, Searching, and Filtering in Lists.
+For more information on how to use these features, see Sorting, Searching, and Filtering.

 Is there a keyboard experience for search and filter?

 Search and filter have been highly optimized for users who prefer mouse-free interaction to work efficiently with their data.
 There are a variety of shortcut keys that can be used in sequence to work at high speed.
 For more information see Keyboard Shortcuts.

 Is the filter pane available on all lists?